-- Maximizing how much your recipients get
+- Maximizing how much your gift recipients receive

 - Lowering your tax bill; and

-- Making the people and causes you care about feel empowered.
+- Making the people and causes you care about feel empowered

-Gifts to Friends and Family
+Annual Non-Cash Gifts to Friends & Family

 There are other very good reasons to give assets instead of cash.
 It’s a way to encourage kids or grandkids to invest and to save, instead of to spend.